 The places can be seen in Mangalore is

 Mangaladevi Temple, Carstreet Venkataramana Temple, Kudroli Gokarnanatha, Kadri Manjunatheswara, Urwa Marigudi, Sharavu Ganapathi Temple, Kateel Durgaparameshwari, St. Aloysious Chapel, Milagres Church.

-A Mangalore SRS Travels city of multiple cultures, Mangalore is a seaside town on the Konkan coast, and a very important port city of the state of Karnataka.
+A Mangalore SRS Travels and Logistics Private Limited city of multiple cultures, Mangalore is a seaside town on the Konkan coast, and a very important port city of the state of Karnataka.
 The origin of the city's name is from the Goddess Mangaladevi.
 However, there are many references to this city by names that are slightly different.
 For instance it was called 'Managalapuram' in 715 AD by a Pandya King, while in the 11th century an Arabian traveler called it 'Manjarur'.
 Today, its new name is 'Mangalooru', renamed by the Karnataka Government.
 The city of Mangalore is a scenic city dotted with coconut palms, hills and streams, and is known for its temples and beaches.

 The Kudroli Sri Gokarnanatheshwara Temple, 3kms from the city, is an important landmark.
 You could also visit Kadri Sri Manjunatha Temple, located on the highest foothill, and dating back to 1086 AD.
 It houses what is said to be India's best bronze statue of the God Lokeshwara.
 While there, visit the stone caves on top of the hill called the Caves of the Pandavas.

 Places around Mangalore is.